PallaviZoting/calculator-behavior/addition.md

  Given The calculator is turned on
  When I type in "negative number"
  And I press "plus"
- And I type in "neagtive number"
+ And I type in "negative number"
  And I press "equals"
  Then I see the "added number" as the result